Poikilos/outputinspector/README.md

 foo.cs(1,10): reason
 ```

+* `outputinspector err.txt &` can be added to the end of your linting or build script, allowing you to immediately go to the correct source file and line containing the error!
+  Your compiler or linter output can be redirected to any file, then the file can be specified as the first parameter of outputinspector (default is err.txt).
+You can also run outputinspector manually if you have a file containing linter/compiler output.
-Your source file should not have any unsaved changes in any other program at the time (it is ok if in Kate, but saving first and using your parser on that version is recommended for accuracy).
+* Your source file should not have any unsaved changes in any other program at the time (it is ok if in Kate, but saving first and using your parser on that version is recommended for accuracy).
 Other than jshint output, Output Inspector has only been tested on mcs [mono compiler] output, but may work for any C# compiler and will work for any compiler or other tool using the formatting above.
 The parsing is not fault-tolerant at this time, especially for the first type of formatting.
 Output of jshint is expected unless the second formatting is used by your parser (such as mcs).
+* OPTIONAL: To use Geany, set: `kate=/usr/bin/geany` in '/etc/outputinspector.conf'" (outputinspector knows how to tell Geany which line and column for jumping to line by using args compatible with both Geany and Kate)"

 ## Install